danielagarciacobos4/Blasting-sensory-genes/blast-notes-ACTIVE.md

 /home/dgarcia/nas4/phd/opsins/BLAST/second_Blast/BITS/final_bits
 ```

-## Step 1) Create a curated database of relevant protein sequences from NCBI.
-Here we are interested specifically in opsins genes.
+## Step 1) Create a curated database of snake opsins genes

 Script for pulling these genes from NCBI using [the edirect package](https://www.nlm.nih.gov/dataguide/edirect/documentation.html) in commandline.
 This manual is aslo helpfull [Entrez Direct Examples](https://www.ncbi.nlm.nih.gov/books/NBK565821/) This script uses the esearch function to query for particular taxa or gene name, and then pipes the search results into the efetch function, which saves the results into a fasta locally.
 Our cluster at AMNH does not have the edirect package, so we has to install it in our miniconda environment.
 Just a reminder of how to use [PBS scripts](https://latisresearch.umn.edu/creating-a-PBS-script).